Site Information - Most Recent Build

 I looked at Heraldry and blazonry as a programming language, and wrote a compiler for it.
-The original idea belongs to my group project supervisor for my undergraduate degree, which we implemented in UCSD Pascal on an Apple ][.
+The original idea belongs to my group project supervisor for my undergraduate degree, which we implemented in UCSD Pascal on an Apple II.
 About 20 years later, looking for a project to test my programming skills I re-implemented it and massively expanded it in PHP and SVG.

-While researching blazonry I found many good resource on archive.org but found the multi-megabyte PDFs a difficult medium to use comfortably.
+While researching blazonry I found many good resources on archive.org but found the multi-megabyte PDFs a difficult medium to use comfortably.
 Hence, I started another project to convert these into cleaner, searchable web pages.

 The source files for this website are HTML5 and CSS with Embedded Liquid tags and are edited using Visual Studio Code.
 I use Jekyll to compile these files into pure HTML5 and CSS.
 The page layouts make use of Bootstrap 4 design elements with a custom theme designed by me.

 All of the website source files can be found on Github at https://github.com/karlwilcox/drawshield-website.